kimble/groovy-docker-dsl/readme.md

 Think [Fig](http://www.fig.sh/) with a Groovy DSL letting you implement hooks, health checks and monitors folders containing Dockerfiles for changes and automatically re-build and reboot containers as needed.

+**Motivation:** Fig is great, but I needed something that would allow me to do things like waiting until the service running inside a container is actually operational before booting the next and rebuild and reboot containers as they change.

 Build'n'run
 -----------
 The project is built using Gradle and ships with a wrapper.